manju4ever/pandemix-ui/README.md

 To keep the user engaged with the application we will keep pushing him the local notifications (sent from the Client Side), Latest news and updates from the government and Global notifications (sent from the Server Side).

 ### What we need from you?
+•	Kindly share this with your friend and family who might be interested to contribute for the welfare of the society.
-  We are highly motivated to share our codebase with the community and request you to improve in any way possible.
+•	We are highly motivated to share our codebase with the community and request you to improve in any way possible.
-  Develope a calling facility within the application.
-Ex: if we detect any person was in contact with COVID-19 +ve person in past 14days, we would like to alert him by          providinfg in app calling facility.
+•	Develop a calling facility within the application.
+Ex: if we detect any person was in contact with COVID-19 positive person in past 14days, we would like to alert him by providing in app calling facility.
 By this we can achieve the highest security level, by not collecting any information (phone number, email id) from the user.

 # Application Working live Demo
   Here is the video of how the app functions.
 Real time demo of the application.
 # Video Link: "https://youtu.be/k4Y7OJoEiTk"

-This is the UI layer for pandemix.
-This is implemented through react-native.
+# This is implemented through react-native.
+The Android build is ready and IoS build will be ready soon.